ventus-ag/documentation/content/products/images/image-from-snapshot.md

 {{% /notice %}}

 {{% notice warning %}}
-Snapshots, taken from a volume with a "in-use" status, may contain corrupted data.
+Snapshots, taken from a volume with an "in-use" status, may contain corrupted data.
 {{% /notice %}}

 - go to the SNAPSHOTS TAB and click the CREATE icon in the upper left corner: